 Experts possess the rich knowledge and experience to excel at their jobs – but they are never satisfied.
 Learning never truly ends.
 Their passion motivates them to reexamine best practices and shape new techniques to accelerate success.
 They address problems and concerns with stakeholders and work collaboratively to formulate new ideas.
 This drive enables them to improve business models, innovate products, and deliver more powerful user experiences.

 Once you identify the experts in your organization, how will you leverage them?
 By enabling them to share their knowledge.
-Encourage your experts to speak at industry events, implement a knowledge management solution to share and document their expertise, or motivate employees to create rich, authoritative content to share with customers and prospects.
+Encourage your experts to speak at industry events, implement a developer community to share and document their expertise, and motivate employees to create rich, authoritative content to share with customers and prospects.